Swansea City announced the re-signing of Joe Allen in July 2022

 He spent six seasons with the Potters, during which he took on the club captaincy, making 221 appearances and scoring 20 goals.

-Allen had won 72 caps for Wales across a 13-year international career, helping the Dragons reach three major finals and scoring two goals.
+Allen won 74 caps for Wales across a 13-year international career, helping the Dragons reach three major finals and scoring two goals.
+He retired from international duty in February 2023.